binerogroup/documentation/_sources/networking/load-balancer/launching-a-loadbalancer/cloud-management-portal.rst.txt

   - Select what (IP) port on each instance the service listens on.
 For example for a web server, this would be either 80 or 443.

-  - When all instances that should be part of the pool are added, press **Next**.
+  - When you've added all instances to the pool, press **Next**.

 - In the fifth and final step, *health monitoring* will be setup.
 More information :doc:`here <../general-concept/health-monitors>`.

-  - Name your health monitor.
+  - Name your ``health monitor``.
 We recommend calling it ``[NAME]_monitor_[PORTNUMBER]`` to differentiate it from other the parts.
 Replace the name with the name you chose for your load balancer and the port to that of the service you want to load balance.
 Optionally provide a description.

   - Select the type.
-This value would depend mostly on what kind of listener you created (which protocol).
-We recommend choosing a type that is as granular (i.e. rather go with HTTP than TCP port 80 if you want to check a web server) as possible.
+This value would depend on what kind of listener you created (which protocol).
+We recommend choosing a type that is as granular (go with HTTP than TCP port 80 if you want to check a web server) as possible.

-  - Choose the various options relating to your monitor, the defaults will likely suffice but this is much dependant on the application.
+  - Choose the options relating to your ``health monitor``, the defaults will likely suffice but this is much dependant on the application.

   - Press **Create load balancer**.